-🔯 Move Files and Folders - × Where do you want to copy these files and folders to?
-C:\Users\Jan\Documents\move me.txt C:\Users\Jan\Documents\move me too.txt Destination type: Location to copy files and folders t to: Folder tree V Backup file naming style: Backup file destination type: Bac k up file locati ion: Multi "Backup N of" $\qquad \sim$ Same folder as original $\qquad \lor$ ~ Move folders by separately moving all the files they contain.
-If a folder exists at the destination, merge the moved folder with the existing folder.
+Move Files and Folders - × Where do you want to copy these files and folders to?
+C:\Users\Jan\Documents\move me.txt C:\Users\Jan\Documents\move me too.txt Destination type: Location to copy files and folders to: Folder tree C:\Users\Jan\Documents\new folder\ ~ Backup file naming style: Backup file destination type: Backup file locat ion: Multi "Backup N of" ~ Move folders by separately moving all the files they contain.
+If a folder exists at the moved folder with the existing folder.
 Back up existing files individually.
 Move folders as a whole.
-If a folder exists at the destination, move the entire existing folder to the backup location before moving the folder to its destination.
+If a folder exists at the destination, move the entire exist backup location before moving the folder to its destination.